bastienbosser/raspberry_project/Website.md

 - A computer with an installed OS
 - Xampp software installed
-- An IDE to develop your site
+- An IDE to develop your site (we used VSCode in our case)

 ### First Step: Develop the structure of the site